decisionpatterns/optigrab/README.md

 *optigrab* simplifies the creation of command-line interfaces.
-It favors a easy-to-use, straight-forward syntax that covers 99% of use cases in favor the flexibility and complexity of other command-line parsing solutions without sacrificing features when needed.
+It favors a easy-to-use, straight-forward syntax that covers 99% of use cases over more (syntactically) complex command-line parsing solutions without sacrificing features when needed.

 # INSTALLATION #